Skip to content

 Out of Joint – The Saga of Anterior Shoulder Dislocation

 The shoulder may be one of the most taken-for-granted parts of our body.
 Yet, it makes its presence known when it is dislocated.
 The shoulder is integral to the movement of the arm.
 When it is out of commission, we suddenly become aware of how vital its smooth function really is.
-“Shoulder pain can be one of the most frustrating problems for patients,” says OSI physician William J. Doherty, “because a shoulder that is not working normally interferes with almost every part of daily life.”
+“Shoulder pain can be one of the most frustrating problems for patients,” says Agility Orthopedics surgeon Peter Yeh, MD, “because a shoulder that is not working normally interferes with almost every part of daily life.”

 A Delicate Balancing Act